socialgorithm/docs/sections/participate/index.md

-# Welcome to your Socialgorithm Workshop!
+---
+showToc: true
+---

+# Before You Arrive

 You will shortly start your workshop, but we need to make sure you're prepared.

 **Please read everything carefully!**

 > Socialgorithm is a community of software developers that want to keep coding fun by designing workshops, competitions and challenges for students and companies.
 If this sounds interesting to you, [join us](https://socialgorithm.org/team/)!

-## Before You Arrive

 These are the minimum requirements to participate in your workshop: